Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   constructor(private service: PostService) {}
 ~~~

-Once the url has been moved, we then inject the private http class which is also imported from the top
+Once the url has been moved, we then inject the private http class which is also imported at the top .

 ~~~
 /services/post.services.ts